 Arrange Field Trips

-Learning outside the classroom, in a natural environment, makes pupil learn quickly and easily.
+Learning outside the classroom, in a natural environment, makes the pupil learn quickly and easily.
 When the aim is to teach arts to home school students, field study trips and outdoor activities must be made part of the curriculum.

 Students should visit museums, art and painting exhibitions, and art councils at the community level.
 There, by observing the making of paintings or seeing sculptures – and above all meeting painters – will greatly motivate students.